 - Heat 1 tablespoon oil in 12-inch nonstick skillet over high heat until just smoking.
 Add half of the meat in an even layer and cook, without stirring, until well-browned, 4 to 5 minutes.
 Stir and continue to cook until the meat is no longer pink, 1 to 2 minutes; transfer the meat to a colander to drain.
 Wipe out the skillet with paper towels and repeat with the remaining 1 tablespoon oil and chopped meat.

 - Return the now-empty skillet to medium heat.
-Drain the excess moisture from the meat, return the meat to the skillet, and add 1/2 teaspoon salt and 1/8 teaspoon pepper.
+Drain the excess moisture from the meat, return the meat to the skillet, and add ½ teaspoon salt and ⅛teaspoon pepper.
 Cook, stirring constantly, until meat is warmed through, 1 to 2 minutes.

 - Reduce heat to low, sprinkle with Parmesan, and lay American cheese over the top Let cheeses melt, about 2 minutes.
 Fold the melted cheese into the meat thoroughly.
 Divide the mixture evenly among the toasted rolls and serve.